-Leveraging value off NGOs and NFPs
+Leveraging value off Non-Governmental Organisations and Not-For-Profits

 In a time of greater pressure to do ‘more with less’, Council could benefit from better leveraging value off NGOs and NFPs for investment and effecting positive changes within the district.
 To this end it is proposed to prepare a strategy for Council to improve the way it:

 - Influences the private sector to deliver positive outcomes

 - Enables interest and business groups to undertake initiatives within the district